dantheman454/habit_app/docs/mindmap/glossary.md

 ## Glossary

-This glossary defines key terms and concepts used throughout the Habit App system.
+This glossary defines key terms and concepts used throughout the Task/Event App system.
 Each term includes a definition, usage context, and references to relevant documentation sections.

 ### Core Data Concepts